-- Avoidance: Patient will go any length to avoid reminders of the traumatic event.
-May involve avoiding places, people, related activities, and talking or thinking about the activity
+- Avoidance: The patient will go any length to avoid reminders of the traumatic event.
+May involve avoiding places, people, related activities, and talking or thinking about the triggering event

-- Negative alterations in mood or cognition: Usually includes general fear or distrust about everyone, including themselves, losing interest in activities they previously enjoyed, withdrawing from others, etc.
+- Negative alterations in mood or cognition: This usually includes general fear or distrust about everyone, including themselves, losing interest in activities they previously enjoyed, withdrawing from others, etc.

 - Alterations in arousal and reactivity: May include frequent and unwarranted anger outbursts, irritability, difficulty sleeping, and self-destructive behavior.

-PTSD is, no doubt, tough to live with.
-Asides all the distressing symptoms that come with the syndrome, it also predisposes the patient to mental health problems such as eating disorders, anxiety disorders, depression substance use problem, etc. Many of the victims find it difficult to go back to life as it was as the symptoms are particularly difficult to manage.
+It is, no doubt, tough to live with PTSD.
+Asides all the distressing symptoms that come with the syndrome, it also predisposes the patient to mental health problems such as eating disorders, anxiety disorders, depression substance use problems, etc. Many of the victims find it difficult to go back to life as it was as the symptoms are particularly difficult to manage.

 What is the Current Mainstay of PTSD Treatment?

 Treating PTSD requires a combination of psychotherapy and medications.
 The role of marijuana in psychotherapy is significant.
-Psychotherapy aims at helping the patients get over the traumatic event by confronting their fears and replacing the harrowing thoughts with happier memories.
+Psychotherapy aims at helping the patients get over the traumatic event by confronting their fears and replacing the disturbing thoughts with happier memories.
 The medications, on the other hand, aim to provide symptomatic relief.
-For most purposes, antidepressants and selective serotonin re-uptake inhibitors (SSRIs) are used as first-line medications in the treatment of PTSD.
+For most purposes, doctors use antidepressants and selective serotonin reuptake inhibitors (SSRIs) as first-line medications in the treatment of PTSD.

 Reports confirm that the remission rate with pharmacotherapy is about 20% - 30%.
-It is also known that resistance to pharmacotherapy among combat veterans is higher than the general population.
+Reports also show that resistance to pharmacotherapy among combat veterans is higher than the general population.
 This high incidence of remission makes it necessary to explore other therapeutic options for the management of PTSD.

 How Can Cannabis Help PTSD Patients?

 Research has shown that PTSD induces specific changes in the brain of people that have the syndrome.
-Most importantly, it causes an imbalance of neurotransmitters; the chemicals responsible for sending signals in the brain.
+Most importantly, it causes an imbalance of neurotransmitters or the chemicals responsible for sending signals in the cerebral matter.
 Specifically, the endocannabinoid system may have a role to play in PTSD as supported by the following findings: